Janmabhumi: History

 On 26 June 1995, former Deputy Prime Minister of India and then BJP National President L. K. Advani inaugurated the evening edition at Thiruvananthapuram.
 On 13 April 2005, Bharatiya Vichara Kendram Director P. Parameswaran inaugurated edition at Kottayam and RSS Sarsangh 'Sarkaryavah,' Shri Mohan Bhagwat inaugurated Kannur Edition on 17 January 2008.

 After Hari S. Kartha, Ramachandran and Leela Menon were Chief Editors.

 The 6th edition of Janmabhumi from Thrissur was inaugurated on 20 June 2014 by Union Minister Sri.
 Prakash Javadekar.
-Janmabhumi moved outside Kerala, launching Edition in Bangalore on 27 April 2018 by Actor and Parliament Member Sri.Suresh Gopi.
+Janmabhumi moved outside Kerala, launching Edition in Bengaluru on 27 April 2018 by Actor and Parliament Member Sri.Suresh Gopi.
 The 8th edition of Janmabhumi launched from Kollam on 27 September 2018 by Union Minister Sri.
 Rajnath Singh.
 On 11 February 2020 Union Minister V. Muraleedharan launched the Pathanamthitta edition.

 Janmabhumi Online, the digital media division, was launched in 2008 by spiritual leader and Art of Living founder Ravi Shankar.